tusharsadhwani/blog/src/pages/post/builtins.md

 "What?!", you might be saying, "Python?
 Compiled?"

 Yeah.
 Python _is_ compiled.
-In fact, all Python code is compiled, but not to machine code &mdash; to **bytecode**.
+In fact, all Python code is compiled, but not to machine code -- to **bytecode**.
 Let me explain this point by explaining how Python runs your code.

 Here are the steps that the Python interpreter does to run your code: